lala-hakobyan/tech-knowledge-base/artificial-intelligence/chrome-devtools-mcp-server-ai.md

 - Collects console logs and network requests throughout the process and generates a final report.

 After experimenting different AI models in **Cursor IDE** and trying latest version of **Chrome Dev Tools MCP**, I found out that it works best with `claude-4.5-sonnet` model and this simplified prompt:
-You can download the simplified prompt from [here](../_assets/files/chrome-devtools-mcp-prompt-e2e-poc-simplified).

 ```text
 Open @http://local.react-note-app.com:3000/notes